-Public Sector Solutions, Health, Homelessness & Housing, Economic Mobility
+Public Sector Solutions, Health, Homelessness & Housing, Workforce & Economic Mobility

 “At the core, a lot of this is about building better partnerships.
 Things often break down at the borders between jurisdictions, between agencies, between governments and nonprofits and businesses.
 The big, near-term opportunities are in the giant obvious spaces between–where, if we can create real partnerships that touch both data and money, and then share out the benefits proportionately, we can get big things done.
 For example, supportive housing is super expensive and often a hard sell since the ROI is tough for any one agency.
 But if you add up the value across lots of partners, it’s far greater than the cost.”

 Jake Segal recently assumed leadership of Social Finance’s Public Sector Practice, which he helped establish after joining the organization in 2014.
 Here, Jake discusses his new role and the continued evolution of the Public Sector Practice.

 You’re managing a large portfolio as Head of Advisory—Social Finance advisory teams are currently working on more than two dozen projects across the U.S. Could you explain what that work looks like and talk about a couple projects you’re particularly excited about?

 Segal: For sure.
 The vast majority of our work is with the public sector—helping governments build stronger muscles around results, and shifting more of our collective focus away from process and toward the stuff that really matters.
 That means unlocking data to measure performance and help delivery partners get better over time; creating funding models that emphasize adaptability and improvement over compliance, and that pay for outcomes instead of activities; and stitching together multi-agency, often multi-sector partnerships so that we can share data and money in new ways.